 Because this is everyone’s first question.

-I’m in the midst of creating a separate post with my basic packing list, so I’ll save that for later.
+I have a separate post with my basic packing list, so click here to see the complete list.
 But once you’ve got your essentials like clothes, toothbrush, and deodorant, there are a few other things I’d recommend.

 Eye mask + ear plugs